-Brand new works have been created specifically for this exhibition by three of the artists in the show with Marcel van Eeden finding particular inspiration in the stories of St Albans.
+Brand new works were created specifically for this exhibition by three of the artists in the show with Marcel van Eeden finding particular inspiration in the stories of St Albans.
 Inspired by what he uncovered during his research on the area, van Eeden mixes fact with fiction, interweaving two real life events that happened in St Albans into his artwork.

-Amongst his series of 28 film noir style drawings in the exhibition, van Eeden focusses on two events in St Albans history.
-The first of which centres around a Post Office radio station near St Albans which was used to secretly intercept German wireless traffic from 1932, the earliest of its kind in Britain.
+Amongst his series of 28 film noir style drawings in the exhibition, van Eeden focused on two events in St Albans history.
+The first of which centred around a Post Office radio station near St Albans which was used to secretly intercept German wireless traffic from 1932, the earliest of its kind in Britain.
 The second concerns a more gruesome account: the murder of “Red Max” Kassel.

 Marcel van Eeden's new artworks inspired by St Albans